Adding a Custom-Made Module¶

 The #[pallet::storage]

 macro initializes a runtime storage structure.
-In the heavily constrained environment of a Tanssi appchain, deciding what to store and which structure to use can be critical in terms of performance.
+In the heavily constrained environment of blockchains, deciding what to store and which structure to use can be critical in terms of performance.
 More on this topic is covered in the Substrate documentation.

 In this example, the lottery-example